gildas/go-logger/README.md

 log := parent.Child("topic", "scope", "record1", "value1", r3)
 ```

 **Note:** Adding redactors to a logger **WILL** have a performance impact on your application as each regular expression will be matched against every single message produced by the logger.
-We advise you to use as few redactors as possible and contain them in child logger, so they have a minmal impact.
+We advise you to use as few redactors as possible and contain them in child logger, so they have a minimal impact.

 ## Converters